ceph/ceph/doc/rbd/qemu-rbd.rst

 QEMU can pass a block device from the host on to a guest, but since QEMU 0.15, there's no need to map an image as a block device on the host.
-Instead, QEMU can access an image as a virtual block device directly via ``librbd``.
-This performs better because it avoids an additional context switch, and can take advantage of `RBD caching`_.
+Instead, QEMU attaches an image as a virtual block device directly via ``librbd``.
+This strategy increases performance by avoiding context switches and taking advantage of `RBD caching`_.

 You can use ``qemu-img`` to convert existing virtual machine images to Ceph block device images.
 For example, if you have a qcow2 image, you could run::